 Charting a course to COP30 in Brazil

-In partnership with the Brazilian government, World Wildlife Foundation and Conservation International, Rare will co-host this high level event profiling Brazil’s leadership in global marine conservation, sharing updates from national progress in advancing the 30×30 target and SDG 14 in the lead-up to COP30.
+In partnership with the Brazilian government, Brazilian NGOs including Rare Brazil will profile Brazil’s leadership in global marine conservation, sharing updates from national progress in advancing the 30×30 target and SDG 14 in the lead-up to COP30.

-This event co-hosted by Rare, Wildlife Conservation Society, World Wildlife Fund, Flora & Fauna, the Ocean Risk and Resilience Action Alliance and the UN International Organization for Migration will showcase promising initiatives that strengthen the enabling environment for community-led conservation, and highlight the critical importance of ensuring that communities have the rights, resources, and support needed to protect shared ecosystems and sustain their livelihoods.
+Co-hosted by Rare, Wildlife Conservation Society, World Wildlife Fund, Flora & Fauna, the Ocean Risk and Resilience Action Alliance and the UN International Organization for Migration, this lunch of ocean finance experts & local leaders will highlight the critical importance of ensuring that communities have the rights, resources, and support needed to protect shared ecosystems and sustain their livelihoods.

 Delegation Spotlight

-Rare’s delegation to UNOC3 will include members of the Coastal 500 network of mayors and local leaders representing coastal communities.
+Rare’s delegation to UNOC3 will include local leaders representing coastal communities, including members of the Coastal 500 network.

 Philippines